rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 }
 ```

-And a script can be easly attached to any entity with:
+And a script can be easily attached to any entity with:
  ```java
 ItemWrapper player = root.getChild("player");
 PlayerScript playerScript = player.addScript(PlayerScript.class);